A partnership between ACC and UT Austin PACE: Questions & Answers

 What courses can I take?

-You'll work with advisors at UT Austin and at ACC to select your courses.
+You'll work with advisors at UT Austin and at ACC to select your courses from an approved course list.

 What other academic opportunities are available?